 - Click File | Save As and save this to a new data file.
 This new data file only has the data points within the boundary.

-- Create the post map or base map (Home | New Map | Base | Base from Data) of this data file.
+- Create the base map in the plot window (Home | New Map | Base | Base from Data, select the data file, and click Open).

 Updated November 22, 2019